Governor Dickson urges PDP leaders to focus on 2019 | TODAY.NG

 “So whatever were the shortcomings, I had already agreed and and I signed documents twice that I would unconditionally support whoever comes out of it.

 “So here I am, I am willing, ready, prepared to allow the PDP have its breath.
-I pray for the PDP, I pray that we get it right,” Dokpesi said.
+I pray for the PDP, I pray that we get it right.”

-“I will not because of the events of that day withdraw my support from the party.
+He said: “I will not because of the events of that day withdraw my support from the party.”

 He commended Dickson for his commitment and sacrifices in ensuring the prevalence of peace within the PDP.